TomasKulhanek/medical-physiology-in-modelica/README.md

 This book is being written for the people interested in mathematical models in the field of Medical Physiology.

-But we need suport relase this book at least as free online version.
-Please support us via crowdfunding campaign at Indiegogo [igg.me/at/mephysmo](http://igg.me/at/mephysmo)
+We would like to make this book free, but we need to suport the first relase of this book.
+Please help us via crowdfunding campaign at Indiegogo [igg.me/at/mephysmo](http://igg.me/at/mephysmo)

 {%youtube%}bQP--AXRJ-Q{%endyoutube%}

-We have chosen the current Modelica standard language as it seems to best capture the essence of the modeled reality.
-However, the examples presented within this book could be implemented with less or more less effort in any other modeling language, however, with limitation based on available features.
+For formalizing medical physiology we have chosen the Modelica standard language as it is open, provides some key features (object oriented, equation-based, acausal) which seems to best capture the essence of the modeled reality.
+However, the examples presented within this book could be implemented with less or more effort in other modeling language.

 While we have chosen the Modelica standard language, the details of general Modelica is covered by excelent published works by Peter Fritzson[^1] and a free online book by Michael Tiller[^2].
+This book focus on examples related to medical physiology.

 ### Who we are?